-Childhood Mental Illness is on the rise, more and more kids are struggling with their anxieties and depression.
-This range of EK books helps parents approach these heavy topics with their kids in a light and fun way.
+This range of EK books helps parents and professionals approach heavy topics with kids in a light and fun way.

-If you know a little one who is anxious about school, grieving a loved one, experiencing domestic violence, struggling with their emotions or feeling overwhelmed by their worries..
+If you know a little one who is anxious about school, grieving a loved one, experiencing domestic violence, struggling with their emotions, feeling overwhelmed by their worries, or struggling to fit in..
 EK likely has a book to help.

 Cookie loves Girl more than anything – even chasing balls and smelling smells!
 Sometimes Girl is too sad to play with Cookie, but that’s okay because Cookie is good at sad.
 You can lick it off, you know.